 Court Ordered Community Restitution

-Scottsdale Fire Department volunteers work directly with the public teaching residents how to become LifeSavers, prepare for emergency situations and reduce fall risk among seniors.
-Volunteers also work at our Headquarters taking care of administrative and customer service assignments.
+Scottsdale Fire Department volunteers work directly with the public presenting programs that address community risks.
+These include fall and fire prevention for older adults, safety presentations for children, hiker safety efforts, and classes for bleeding emergency response and cardiac events.
+Volunteers also work at events sharing program and safety information and at our Headquarters taking care of administrative and customer service assignments.

 The Vista del Camino food bank is licensed by Maricopa County Health Services.
 The food bank serves individuals and families, who live in Scottsdale and who are having difficulty meeting their food needs.
 Volunteers accept and sort donations, make food boxes, and assist with daily operations of the Food Bank.

 The library is an exciting place to work with many opportunities available between our four locations.
 We have volunteer jobs for those who like to work with people such as assisting or conducting story times, working in our Library Shops, providing triage customer service, doing outreach, assisting customers with computer questions and teaching computer classes.
 We also have a variety of jobs for those who like to be more behind the scenes such as checking in materials, organizing and shelving books, pulling customer holds and merchandising our library.